-Please direct questions about the application process to Erin Kahn at email@example.com.
+Please direct questions about the application process to Taylor Johnson at firstname.lastname@example.org.

-If you have questions about expectations of scholarship recipients, please reach out to Joan Maze at firstname.lastname@example.org.
+If you have questions about expectations of scholarship recipients, please reach out to Student Affairs at email@example.com.

 Scholarship Application Deadlines

-- Final application deadline: Friday, July 12th at 11:59 for completion of the application, including letter of recommendation.
+- Final application deadline: Friday, November 3rd at 11:59pm for completion of the application, including letters of recommendation.

-- Final application deadline: Thursday, August 1st at 11:59pm for the completion of the application, including letters of recommendation.
+- Final application deadline: Friday, November 24th at 11:59pm for completion of the application, including letters of recommendation.

 Diversity Scholarship applicants are notified via email about interview status approximately two weeks after the deadline date.
 Those who are selected to interview will find out about the scholarship award within two weeks following the interviews.